 An interesting fact is that in many languages, the word ‘lighthouse’, like ‘phare’ or ‘faro’, is derived from the name of the island on which the Lighthouse of Alexandria stood.
 Unfortunately, the building and the island are gone now.

 Location: The Lighthouse of Alexandria used to be a Burj Khalifa of the ancient world, being the tallest building for many centuries.
 The island on which it stood was submerged, and the remnants of the lighthouse are still found in the Mediterranean Sea.
-Nevertheless, Alexandria, one of Egypt’s largest cities, is worth visiting.

 Which of the 7 wonders of the world are in Turkey?